Raphael Herburger

-Raphael Herburger (born 2 January 1989) is an Austrian professional ice hockey forward who is currently playing for HC Lugano in the National League (NL).
+Raphael Herburger (born 2 January 1989) is an Austrian professional ice hockey forward who is currently playing for EC KAC in the ICE Hockey League (ICEHL).

 Playing career

 Herburger returned to Austria after three seasons in Switzerland with EHC Biel of the top-tier National League A. He signed a two-year contract with reigning back-to-back Champions, EC Red Bull Salzburg on 2 May 2016.

 Herburger competed in the 2013 IIHF World Championship as a member of the Austria men's national ice hockey team.